Flomics/fl-cfRNAmeta/README.md

 - **`ng80.R`**
   R script to obtain the NG80 metric reported on the manuscript.
 Needs the count matrix as input file.

+- **`spliced_reads.sh`**
+  Shell script to obtain the number and the % of spliced reads.
+Needs the deduplicated BAM file as input file.
 ---

 ### 2. `nextflow/`